yetibot/yetibot.github.io/resources/templates/md/posts/2019-04-22-all-your-data-are-belong.md

-This lets us display the formatted values by default without giving up the full data in the process, and affords the user the option of tapping into these data using a few special commands that know how to access it.
+This lets us display the formatted values by default without giving up the full data in the process, and affords the user the option of tapping into these data using a few special commands that know how to access them.

 The primary data-aware commands are: